cyberbotics/webots/docs/guide/controller-plugin.md

 The equivalent controller functions are `wb_robot_wwi_receive_text` and `wb_robot_wwi_send_text`.
 3. They are web-ready and could be used to display robot windows on web pages.

-A simple example of an HTML robot window is given in [`projects/samples/howto/custom_robot_window_simple`](samples-howto.md#custom_robot_window_simple-wbt) and it demonstrates how to establish two-way communication between a robot window and Python controller.
+A simple example of an HTML robot window is given in [`projects/samples/howto/custom_robot_window_simple`](samples-howto.md#custom_robot_window_simple-wbt) and it demonstrates how to establish a two-way communication between a robot window and Python controller.
 To create a similar robot window for your project follow these steps:
 1. In your project's root create a file in the following path `plugins/robot_windows/<robot window name>/<robot window name>.html`.
 2. The file is a typical HTML document that can contain JavaScript and CSS.